I study landscapes and how they change, often by using computer models.

 More elaborately, I'm a broadly trained geographer and landscape ecologist with expertise in developing bespoke computational and statistical modelling tools to investigate spatial ecological and socio-economic processes and their interaction.

-My research, publications and teaching have focused on vegetation succession-disturbance dynamics and human decision-making in multifunctional forest and agricultural landscapes of North America and Europe using statistical, simulation and spatial modelling tools.
-I also have interests in the different epistemological roles models and modelling can play in furthering geographical understanding.
+My research, publications and teaching have mainly focused on vegetation succession-disturbance dynamics and human decision-making in multifunctional forest and agricultural landscapes, but I'm interested in all kinds of landscapes and ways to understand them.

 | Por el Paramo